The lead school board of trustees

 Note: Boards need assurance from the principal and cluster manager who are delegated to ensure a particular success measure is achieved.

 In addition, the Board will ensure the Government’s priorities and the Ministry’s annual service priorities and service expectations are embedded in the work of the service.
 The priorities may be varied by the Ministry of Education by 27 January each year over the term of the FSA to reflect any changes in Ministry policy or national priorities.

 - Ensure that the successful applicant is an experienced principal, leader, and manager and has the experience, skills, and commitment to manage both the school and the RTLB service.

 - Employ the cluster manager, RTLB, and any associated support staff.

-- Appoint a full-time acting cluster manager when the cluster manager is unable to fulfil the role, for example when they are on extended leave or secondment.
+- Appoint a full-time acting cluster manager when the cluster manager is unable to fulfil the role such as when they are on extended leave or secondment.

 - Allocate leadership payments to the cluster manager and practice leaders.

 - Employ RTLB who are able to provide an effective service for all students, in all school and kura settings.

 Appropriate authority and accountability is delegated to the principal and cluster manager (the RTLB strategic leadership and management team) for the day to day management of the RTLB cluster, RTLB funding and resourcing, and RTLB service provision.